 While they are sometimes confused for warts, skin tags are not related to warts, which are caused by the Human Papillomavirus, or HPV.
 Skin tags are not contagious, generally not cancerous, and do not generally cause pain or discomfort.
-However, they may occasionally require removal when they become irritated and red from bleeding or black from twisting to the point where blood flow to the tag is interrupted and the skin dies.
+However, they may occasionally require removal with a product like Revitol Skin Tag Remover when they become irritated and red from bleeding or black from twisting to the point where blood flow to the tag is interrupted and the skin dies.
 If you are concerned about your skin tags, or just want to get rid of them for cosmetic reasons, read on to learn about the most common methods of skin tag removal.

 Small skin tags can easily be removed at home through a variety of methods.
 These include:

 - Tying off the tag at its narrow base with a piece of dental floss or string; this method is called “ligation” and will typically take a few days for the skin tag to fall off

 - Twisting the tag and allowing it to fall off naturally